Akomal/Data-Engineering-Portfolio/README.md

 2. Build a data model and load the data to postgresql database using python.
 3. Transfer the data from postgres to google cloud storage using python.
 4. Build a dimensional model and load the data to snowflake data warehouse using airbyte.
+<h2>YouTube API to Postgres Pipeline</h2>
+Khan academy is a most used online education platform.
+In this project, I am trying to find out answers to few questions.
+This analysis can help people who are trying to build education related content on youtube.

+**Tech Stack:** Python, Data scraping, Postgres, Data Analysis and transformations.

 **Tech Stack:** Python, Postgres, SQL, Airbyte, Dimensional Modeling.